-If the committee accepts a pledge from a person for money, goods, services, or anything of value, that pledge is a reportable contribution.
-Note that the committee must accept the pledge before you are required to report the pledge.
+If the committee accepts a pledge from a person for money, goods, services, or anything of value, that pledge is a reportable contribution and you must include the pledge on this schedule for the report covering the period in which you accept the pledge.
+The committee must accept the pledge before you are required to report the pledge.